 - 6 corn tortillas

-- Toppings: avocado, cilantro, salsa, limes, red onion, etc., all optional
+- Toppings:, avocado, cilantro, salsa, limes, red onion, etc., all optional

 - Cover and cook on low heat, stirring often, until the tortillas are ready – be mindful to not let the filling scorch on the bottom of the pot.
-Check for seasoning – add salt if needed (taco seasonings all have different salt contents so use your judgement on how much to add).
+Check for seasoning – add salt if needed (taco seasonings all have different salt contents so use your judgment on how much to add).

 - Heat up the tortillas in a pan with some oil, on a grill, or over your stove burner.